Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 JavaScript Context and Escaping
 ===============================

-The outtermost context of a JavaScript file is JavaScript.
+The outermost context of a JavaScript file is JavaScript.
 An HTML file also contains a JavaScript context inside any `<script>` tag.
 Inside a JavaScript context, data is kept safe by JavaScript-escaping.

 How JavaScript-Escaping Makes HTML Safe
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here is an example of an expression used in a valid JavaScript context created
+Here is an example of an expression used in a valid JavaScript context.
+It is
-using a ``<script>`` tag inside a Mako template.
+created using a ``<script>`` tag inside a Mako template.

 .. code-block:: mako